 I have always considered myself sentimental, which is probably why I hoard all sorts of things that I know I’ll never use or need: tchotchkes I have picked up on vacations, scrapbook pieces for those photos I always promise myself to get to next weekend, uncomfortable metallic Oxfords I kept in the box for years in fear of scuffing them.

 Kondo shuns popular organizational methods like putting items away in storage for certain seasons, tidying up little by little every day or — my personal favorite — shoving everything into the back of a closet before guests come over.
 Ok, so she probably never advocated for the latter, but you would be lying if you said you have never done the same.
 She believes that even though these techniques temporarily help, they do not maintain our cleanliness in the long run.

-Instead, Kondo’s feng shui philosophy addresses the mental attachment and emotional baggage that comes with holding onto unnecessary belongings and encourages that we follow one extreme, but rather simple idea: Keep only the belongings that ‘spark joy’ and get rid of everything that does not.
+Instead, Kondo’s feng shui philosophy addresses the mental attachment and emotional baggage that comes with holding onto unnecessary belongings and encourages that we follow one extreme, but rather a simple idea: Keep only the belongings that ‘spark joy’ and get rid of everything that does not.
 The process starts off by dumping all your possessions into a single area, then holding up each item in your hands one by one and questioning whether or not it gives your life happiness.
 The neon eyeliner you swore you would wear every day yet still pristinely remains in its original packaging?
 If you cannot say that it really speaks to your heart, then toss it.
 The overpriced at-home foot spa bath you bought three years ago and only used once?
 You thank it for the service it played in your life (or for teaching you that you prefer occasionally shelling out for an actual spa session) and let it go.